GrinonBarrett/Taksidos/Core Rules/Creatures/Hurgyrn.md

 ### Hurgyrn
 Possessing the head of a panther, mane of a hyena, arms and torso of a gorilla, and the lower quarters like an owl were it covered in thick fur- these vaguely humanoid monsters can be appropriately called monsters.
 Though they form tribes, their behaviour within those structures is akin to wild dogs.
-THeir collective noun is Tribe.
+Their collective noun is Tribe.

 **Creature Type**: Hurgyrn are Humanoids.